adyxax/avalon-arthur/README.markdown

 #### GAMESTART *nick* *nick* ...
 GAMESTART message is sent by arthur on the #avalon game channel to mark the start of the game.
 The parameters of this command are the clients in playing order.

+10 seconds after the GAMESTART message is issued, the game will effectively start by sending ROLE and KING messages.
+If any new REGISTER or UNREGISTER messages are received during this time lapse and if there are still enough participants for a game, a new GAMESTART message is sent and this timer restarts from 10.

 #### ROLE *role* [nick]
 ROLE message is sent right after the GAMESTART message to tell each client it's *role* which can be either : GOOD, MERLIN, EVIL, ASSASSIN.
 The *nick* parameter is unused in this scope
 ROLE message is also sent by arthur at the end of the game on the #avalon game channel.

+#### EVIL *nick* *nick*
+EVIL message is sent to evil players and MERLIN right after roles have been announced by arthur.

 #### KING *nick* *number* *failed_votes*
 KING message is sent by arthur on the #avalon game channel to signal the new king. *number* is the number of teammates the king must designate to go on the